zaproxy/zaproxy-website/site/content/faq/why-is-an-api-key-required-by-default.md

 API operations that make changes to ZAP.
 Since version 2.6.0 an API key is required by default in order to invoke any of the API operations.
 This is a security feature to prevent malicious sites from invoking the ZAP API.
-ZAP Version 2.6.0 also introduced additional security options.
+ZAP version 2.6.0 also introduced additional security options.
 All of the API security options, including the API key, can be found in the [API Options screen](/docs/desktop/ui/dialogs/options/api/).